Matze08/DHBW-Raumplaner3D/readme.md

 2. Run `npm i` and `npx gulp install-all` to install all packages via npm.
 (You might be asked to install `gulp`)
 2. Run the command `npx gulp build` to build without testing.
 Run `npx gulp build-with-tests` to build with testing.
 3. Gulp will now execute the building process (and testing) for frontend and backend and compile the source files into deployable ones.
-4. The compiled files can be found in the `dist` directory. s
+4. The compiled files can be found in the `dist` directory.s

 Please note that a seperate MongoDB server is needed.
 For the purposes of this university project, one is hosted at `scheiternistgeil.de`, which is connected to by default (see `backend/src/model/db.ts`).

 Please also note that running the website locally by just opening the .html files is NOT possible because of CORS issues as the javascript files are imported as ES6 modules.